CTO and co-founder at Onomondo

 💡Tip: Avoid PLMN lists on the SIM

 Unlike any other operator (we know of so far…), Onomondo doesn’t add a PLMN list to SIM cards.
-We allow the radio module to choose a strong enough network according to GSMA standards by default.
+We allow the radio module to choose a strong enough network according to 3GPP standards by default.

 A cellular network, also called a mobile network, is a collection of base stations which link back to the core network.